nsmgr8/vitra/README.md

  * _g:tracTicketStyle_: 'full'
    * Unless set to 'full', the ticket listing window will appear in the ticket UI.
 Also this will hide all other buffers other than the ticket UI.
+ * _g:tracTicketFormat_: 1
+   * If set to 1, show formatted text in ticket detail window.
+Otherwise, show the wiki markup content.
  * _g:tracWikiStyle_: 'full'
    * If set to 'full', the wiki UI will hide all other buffers.
  * _g:tracWikiPreview_: 1